 - Protecting against high-interest loans

-- Providing a right to cancel the loan without penalty
+- Providing a right to cancel the loan without penalty (usually within three days of signing the contract)

 By providing consumers with comprehensive information about credit products, TILA empowers them to make informed financial decisions and promotes fair lending practices in the marketplace.